National Museum of Mexican Art: Collections

 The museum has a permanent collection featuring prominent works by Mexican artists and artifacts from Mexican history.
 The permanent exhibit "Mexicanidad: Our Past is Present" explores the history of Mexico in five stages: Pre-Cuauhtémoc Mexico, Colonial Mexico, Mexico from Independence to Revolution, Post-Mexican Revolution to Present-day Mexico and The Mexican Experience in the US.

 Annual Día de los Muertos exhibit

 Every October, the museum has a Día de los Muertos ("Day of the Dead") exhibit which features altars and Día de los Muertos-related art by Chicago-area and international artists.
 This exhibit is the nation's largest.

 Other initiatives

-The National museum of art also has a program of arts education, performance and community initiatives.
-In 1994, the museum created two new festivals, Del Corazon: the Mexican Performing Arts Festival and the Sor Juana Festival, dedicated to an important Mexicana scholar.
+The NMMA also has a program of arts education, performance and community initiatives.
+In 1994, the museum created two new festivals, Del Corazon: the Mexican Performing Arts Festival and the Sor Juana Festival, dedicated to an important Mexican scholar and writer, Sor Juana Inés de la Cruz.
 In 1997, the museum created the Yollocalli Arts Reach.